Tmitchy/LetsDefend-Monitoring-Alert/README.md

 ## File Analysis

 Examining the Malicious File: `INVOICE PACKAGE LINK TO DOWNLOAD.docm`, Hash: `f2d0c66b801244c059f636d08a474079`

+The malicious document is said to be a **Macros** by Virustotal, which is used by malicious actors to deliver malware.

 ### Malware Analysis Results with VirusTotal